 - ¾ cups unsalted butter room temperature

 - ⅔ cups lightly packed brown sugar

-- 2 large eggs, room temperature
+- 2 large eggs room temperature

-- 1 teaspoon vanilla bean paste
+- 1 teaspoon vanilla extract

 - 1 cup white chocolate chips

 - Chill for about 30 minutes (this chilling time is optional, but recommended to make the dough easier to work with).
 Preheat the oven to 350 degrees F.

 - Scoop out one tablespoon of the cookie dough and create a deep bowl.
-Fill with a heaping teaspoon of the cheesecake mixture (if you end up with extra filling, don't be shy about adding more to the cookies as long as you seal them well).
+Fill with a heaping teaspoon of the cheesecake mixture ( the mixture won't be solid, but should be thick; if you end up with extra filling, don't be shy about adding more to the cookies as long as you seal them well).

 - Chill for at least 30 minutes, then bake for about 10 - 12 minutes, or until a light golden brown.

 If you loved the strawberry cheesecake stuffed cookies, you'll love these!!

 I just made these- pretty good but the filling didn’t look like strawberry cheesecake- it was pretty much cream colored- after mixing the 4 tvOS of jam in with the cream cheese- it lost its pretty red color.
 Was I supposed to just swirl it in with the cream cheese?